We earn a commission for products purchased through some links in this article.

-The dehydrating effect of booze can cause dry patches of skin, and the oil our skin produces to re-hydrate itself may even cause a breakout.
-That’s not to mention the sugar in our drinks that ages us by breaking down the collagen in our skin, and the depletion of vitamins that slows down cell renewal, giving our skin a grey appearance.
+The dehydrating effect of booze can also cause dry patches of skin, and the oil our skin produces to re-hydrate itself may even cause a breakout.
+That’s not to mention the ageing effects of the sugar in alcohol, which breaks down the collagen in skin, and the depletion of vitamins that slows down cell renewal, giving our skin a grey appearance.

 It reduces your risk of heart disease

 Alcohol raises our blood pressure both temporarily and permanently, and excessive alcohol consumption over a long time can lead to high blood pressure, which is one of the main causes of heart disease.

 Furthermore, the high amount of calories in alcohol can increase the amount of cholesterol in our arteries, heightening the risk of a heart-attack causing blockage.
 In fact, research even shows that alcohol can make our heart beat irregularly, a condition known as Holiday Heart Syndrome, changing our blood pressure and increasing our chances of having a heart attack.

-So don’t be fooled even into thinking the antioxidants in a daily glass of red are good for the heart – swap the wine for a green tea to make sure your circulatory system stays healthy.
+So don’t be fooled into thinking the antioxidants in a daily glass of red are good for the heart – swap the wine for a green tea to make sure your circulatory system stays healthy.

 It will keep your tummy happy

-Giving up alcohol won’t just make your tummy look flatter on the outside, but research also shows it will make it happier on the inside too.
+Giving up alcohol won’t just make your tummy look flatter on the outside, research also shows it will make it happier on the inside too.

 In short, alcohol irritates the digestive system, causing the stomach to increase acid production and producing symptoms such as indigestion and diarrhoea.
 Heavy drinking can worsen your symptoms if you suffer from IBS, and even rates as one of the main causes of bowel cancer.

-Whilst some recommend a carb-rich meal to line your stomach, or even a spoonful of olive oil before hitting the town, research proves that since alcohol inhibits our digestive system, suggesting our dinner won’t even make it into our system!
+While some recommend a carb-rich meal to line your stomach, or even a spoonful of olive oil before hitting the town, research proves that alcohol inhibits our digestive system, so our dinner won’t even make it into our systems!

 It will boost your immune system